-It’s no secret that bone health becomes even more important as we age.
+It’s no secret that maintaining optimal bone health becomes even more important as we age.

-Calcium and vitamin D found naturally in foods dairy foods and eggs are key ingredients for preserving bone strength, while vitamin K2, found in meat, eggs and dairy foods, especially fermented products such as cheese and yoghurt, has been shown to slow down the rate of bone weakening after menopause and boost the effectiveness of osteoporosis medications.
+Key nutrients such as calcium and vitamin D, naturally abundant in dairy products and eggs, play a fundamental role in preserving bone strength.
+Additionally, vitamin K2, found in meat, eggs, and dairy products, particularly in fermented items like cheese and yoghurt, has proven to decelerate bone weakening post-menopause and enhance the efficacy of osteoporosis medications.

 “There is a lot of information available about the importance of protecting your skeleton, but there is still clearly a need to do more to ensure people understand how they can safeguard their bones now, and into the future,” she said.

 “While many are aware that calcium and vitamin D are key ingredients for building and preserving strong bones, vitamin K2^ also plays an important role in regulating calcium uptake from the arteries to the bones and is therefore essential for optimal bone and heart health support2.

 “Coupled with this, it is crucial to incorporate regular movement into your day and focus on exercises that help to maintain strong bones.”